 One of the most important aspects of our welfare group is that we have a no-kill policy.
-No animal will ever be euthanased unless it is too ill to respond to veterinary treatment, and only under veterinary advice.
+No animal will ever be euthanised unless too ill to respond to veterinary treatment, and only under veterinary advice.

-Our dogs and cats are not kept in pens or cages, they live with our foster carers until they are adopted and placed in their new permanent home - no matter how long it takes.
-Cindy, a greyhound cross labrador, has been in long-term care for over 6 years and has finally found a wonderful home locally in Port Macquarie.
+Our cats are not kept in pens or cages, they live with our foster carers until they are adopted and placed in their new permanent home - no matter how long it takes, and currently do have a number of long term cats in care.
+We aim to find the best home for our cats, not the first one.

-Many of our cats come from death row in local pounds, or are surrendered by families who no longer are able to care for their family pets.
+Many of our cats come from death row in local pounds, or are surrendered by families who are no longer able to care for their family pets.
 Often, elderly people have to surrender their pets when they go into retirement villages or nursing homes, or if the pet becomes too hard to look after.

-The first step to adoption once you find the purrfect pet, is to phone (preferred ) or email Port Macquarie Animal Welfare Service for assessment regarding prospective ownership and pet suitability.
+The first step to adoption once you find the purrfect pet, is to phone (preferred) or email Port Macquarie Animal Welfare Service for assessment regarding prospective ownership and pet suitability.

-Adoption Application forms must be completed and include a vet reference and photos of yards and fencing.
-A property inspection will be carried out on properties in the Port Macquarie area.
+Adoption Application forms must be completed and a property inspection will be carried out on properties in the Port Macquarie area.

 A 2 week trial period commences on the day of adoption.

 All PMAWS cats come desexed, microchipped, vaccinated (up to date), wormed, flea treated and litter trained.

 Introducing a Kitten/Cat into a new home (especially where either a dog or cat already lives) can be a difficult challenge.
 It requires patience, perseverance and supervision.